 As I was later browsing the videos, I was blown away.
 It seemed like a natural setup for an underwater-themed magazine.
 There’s so much sea plants and marine creatures I hadn’t seen before.

 These are some of my GoPro shots.
 I just enhanced them a little bit, but honestly even the unedited ones are already good to publish.
 I sent some over to my friends and they were also impressed.

 For me, Apo Island should be one of the highlights of tourism in the Philippines.

 If these photos aren’t convincing enough, here’s a short video of my snorkeling/freediving adventure in Apo Island:

 Short travel guide to Apo Island, Negros Oriental

 How to get to Apo Island

 Apo Island is accessible from Dumaguete City.
-If you’re going to join a package tour, usually transportation is already covered.
-To commute, here are the directions:
+If you’re going to join a package tour, transportation is usually already covered via a private jeep.
+Else, to commute, here are the directions:

 - From anywhere in Dumaguete City, ride a tricycle to Siaton.